Thomas F. George

-- Established four Exploring posts (Learning for Life, Boy Scouts of America) – one each in the College of Nursing, Honors College (in connection with environmental studies), College of Business Administration and IT Enterprises (an information technology incubator).
+- Established various Exploring posts (Learning for Life, Boy Scouts of America) – one each in the College of Nursing, Honors College (in connection with environmental studies), College of Business Administration, Innovative Technology Enterprises (an information technology incubator) and Center for Nanoscience.

 The University of Wisconsin-Stevens Point (UWSP), in the 2001-03 biennium, had 8,500 students and 1,000 faculty and staff, with an annual operating budget of $119 million plus a capital construction budget which reached $26 million.